 The strong short-range correlation and near-field interactions makes the modelling of realistic photonic glasses very challenging.
 Recent works~\cite{aubry2017resonant, schertel2019tunable} have argued that the effect of the near-field coupling on transport in photonic glasses could be captured by defining an effective wave number $k_\text{r}$ with an index obtained from the energy-density coherent potential approximation (ECPA)~\cite{busch1995transport}.
 This appears in contradiction with our rigorous derivation of Eqs.~\eqref{eq:th_scattering_length_structure_factor} and \eqref{eq:th_transport_length_structure_factor}, which required neglecting near-field interaction between particles.
 Besides, it is surprising that an approach based on the evaluation of the energy density would correctly predict the average field phase velocity.
 The most advanced formalism to date to describe scattering and transport by dense, particulate media possibly with high-index materials is the quasicrystalline approximation (QCA), exploited recently by~\citet{wang2018achieving} to study the interplay between Mie resonances and structural correlations.

-Alternatively, insight can be provided by numerical simulations.
+Numerical simulations can be useful to validate theoretical models and provide physical insight.
+For example, the strong-contrast formulas derived by~\citet{torquato2021nonlocal} for two-phase composites have been tested with FDTD simulations in the case of 2D and 3D dense packings of spheres with hard-sphere (equilibrium) and stealthy hyperuniform correlated disorder, showing in passing the existence of a transparency window up to a finite wave number in the latter.
 The complexity of the relation between structural correlations and light transport was evidenced in a recent work by~\citet{pattelli2018role}, where a graphics processing unit (GPU) implementation of the T-matrix method~\cite{egel2017celes} was used to investigate scattering by large assemblies of particles on a wide range of parameters.
 Simulations reveal that, given the wavelength and the particles size and refractive index, the shortest transport mean free path is obtained at intermediate degrees of correlations and particle densities.

-Although much remains to be understood, photonic glasses and all resonant dense scattering media have demonstrated their great versatility and efficiency to harness light scattering and transport, with interesting applications in, e.g., structural colors and random lasing, as will be discussed in Sec.~\ref{sec:7}.
+Although much remains to be understood, photonic glasses and all resonant dense scattering media have demonstrated their great versatility and efficiency to harness light scattering and transport, with interesting applications in, for instance, structural colors and random lasing, as will be discussed in Sec.~\ref{sec:7}.